 Churn rates can help indicate the areas you need to refocus your marketing efforts on and re-evaluate your current onboarding and customer retention strategies.

 But with so many different ways to measure churn, SaaS metrics to consider and different churns rates to evaluate, where do you start and how do you know if you have a 'good' SaaS churn rate?

 Let’s get you up to speed on:

+So what is churn rate in SaaS?
 SaaS churn is a type of metric, or key performance indicator (KPI), used to track either the number of customers that leave your services or revenue lost within a specific time frame.
 Your executive leaders must track this KPI within your annual marketing report to evaluate performance and forecast future revenue.

 Your SaaS growth rate needs to stay above your churn rate to continue a successful SaaS growth trajectory.
 In this blog, we’ll focus on two types of churn: customer churn and revenue churn.
 Both just as crucial as the other.

 For start-ups, measuring customer churn rates are a great metric as a starting point to understanding the perceived value of your current B2B SaaS product and services or, in other words, your Product-market fit (PMF).

 When you think about customer churn, it's the percentage of customers who leave your services monthly or annually.
 Here's how to calculate SaaS customer churn: